The Underwriting Process Involves All Of These Except For

 3. Portfolio Management (Post-Funding Activities)

 Underwriting focuses on the initial assessment of risk before providing financing or insurance.
 Post-funding activities, such as monitoring loan performance, managing investments, and handling claims, are typically the responsibility of portfolio managers or other specialized teams.
-While underwriters may provide input on portfolio management strategies, they are not directly involved in the day-to-day management of the portfolio.
+Now, while underwriters may provide input on portfolio management strategies, they are not directly involved in the day-to-day management of the portfolio.
 This separation ensures that the initial risk assessment remains unbiased and doesn't influence subsequent management decisions.

 4. Legal Counsel (Beyond Standard Compliance)